pjsip/pjproject_docs/README.md

 ## Generating Documentation

+These are the instructions for generating the documentation locally.

 ### Pull pjproject source

 There is a pjproject submodule in `docs/source/pjproject` directory.
 Pull this pjproject submodule according to the version which documentation is to be built.
 E.g. if you're building the latest docs, then you can just pull the latest source.
-Otherwise pull to the relevant version.
+Otherwise pull the relevant version.

 You may also need to checkout to different branch than the master.
 This is totally up to you.